 History & Vision

 By 1983, Massachusetts MENTOR was one of the first community-based providers in the country that offered people with developmental disabilities an opportunity to live in homes as opposed to institutions.
-By adapting the original Mentor model for children to people with developmental disabilities, Massachusetts MENTOR has been home to hundreds of adults and children.
-With a strong belief that everyone should have the choice of living in a home where natural relationships form, Massachusetts MENTOR expanded and began addressing the unmet need for community-based care across the country.
+By adapting the original Mentor model for children to people with developmental disabilities, Massachusetts MENTOR expanded and began addressing the unmet need for community-based care across the country.

 While MENTOR grew into The MENTOR Network, a national network of local providers, serving a full range of people in need in all regions of the country, Massachusetts MENTOR continued to expand to serve more children and adults in more cities across the state.

-With its proven Mentor model, its network of caring Mentors, and its strong support system, Massachusetts MENTOR is a partner of the Department of Social Services and the Department of Mental Retardation.
+With its proven Mentor model, its network of caring Mentors, and its strong support system, Massachusetts MENTOR is a partner of the Department of Social Services and the Department of Developmental Services.
 In addition to the Mentor model, Massachusetts MENTOR offers a full range of community -based programming, including case management and aftercare services for children and independent living and day programming for adults.
-With 11 offices in Massachusetts we can offer individuals in need—and their public partners—community placements that are close to home.
+With eight offices in Massachusetts we can offer individuals in need—and their public partners—community placements that are close to home.

 As part of The MENTOR Network, Massachusetts MENTOR draws on the expertise and resources of a national organization with advanced support in the areas of quality improvement and outcomes tracking, financial accountability and work force support.

-Looking ahead, we envision playing an active role in shaping new waves of human services reform.
+Looking ahead, we envision playing an active role in shaping human services reform.
 Our experience as an innovative provider offers the opportunity to test new models of care.
 Our cutting-edge systems can help document success and explore ways to achieve greater effectiveness and efficiency.